 The Important Difference: Outbound Email vs. Inbound Email

-In marketing today, many people associate the term “outbound” with “outdated” and “inbound” with “in style.”
+In marketing today, many people in a digital marketing agency associate the term “outbound” with “outdated” and “inbound” with “in style.”
 If you share this opinion, you’re not totally wrong.
-Modern technology has made relics of once-popular outbound strategies and has created inbound opportunities that make the task of attracting customers feel like shooting fish in a barrel.
+Modern technology has made relics of once-popular outbound marketing strategies and has created inbound opportunities that make the task of attracting customers feel like shooting fish in a barrel.

 An Overview of Outbound Email

 An outbound email is any email advertising your company sends out to a potential customer who didn’t request the email.

 In most cases, the recipients of outbound emails are people who have either never heard of you or know who you are but haven’t yet considered enlisting your services.
 The hope is that the recipient of your email comes from a targeted list of people who, based on their background, are likely to benefit from your company’s services.

 Many people equate outbound email marketing with spam, and it’s easy to understand why.
 Outbound email comes from the same outbound family of traditional marketing strategies as maligned, old-school tactics like annoying telemarketing cold calls.